 Prof Damodaran provides awesome tips and has written a great piece on being consistent.

-1. Unit Consistency: a DCF first principle is that your cash flows have to defined in the same terms and unit as your discount rate.
+1. Unit Consistency: a DCF first principle is that your cash flows have to be defined in the same terms and unit as your discount rate.

-2. Input Consistency: The value of a company is a function of three key components, its expected cash flows, the expected growth in these cash flows and the uncertainty you feel about whether these cash flows will be delivered.
+2. Input Consistency: The value of a company is a function of three key components: its expected cash flows, the expected growth in these cash flows, and the uncertainty you feel about whether these cash flows will be delivered.
 A discounted cash flow valuation requires assumptions about all three variables but for it to be defensible, the assumptions that you make about these variables have to be consistent with each other.

 3. Narrative consistency: a good valuation connects narrative to numbers.
 A good DCF valuation has to follow the same principles and the numbers have to be consistent with the story that you are telling about a company’s future and the story that you are telling has to be plausible, given the macroeconomic environment you are predicting, the market or markets that the company operates in and the competition it faces.

 Not as simple as it looks, but not as hard as it seems.

 Here are some rules of thumb to help choose a discount rate that should apply to the majority of investors.

 - Most likely you will use FCF as the cash flow.
 It is the most common value you’ll come across and one that is easy for value investors.